What Is Inpatient Detox Like?

 - The Matrix Model

-According to the National Institute on Drug Abuse, the Matrix Model has proven effective at reducing substance use and improving mental health.
-Of course, most inpatient detox centers also provide other treatment options, such as holistic ones.
-These options—which can include massage therapy, yoga, animal therapy, etc.—can often be effective for those who struggle with regular talk therapy.
-In addition, luxury inpatient facilities will offer hotel-like accommodations, spa treatments, and other amenities.
+Most inpatient detox centers also provide other treatment options, such as holistic methods.
+These options, such as massage therapy, yoga, and animal therapy, can provide effective alternatives for those who struggle with regular talk therapy.
+In addition, luxury inpatient facilities also offer hotel-like accommodations, spa treatments, and other amenities.

 Is Inpatient Detox Dangerous?

 Quite the opposite.
-Inpatient detox is actually the safest option for those who are likely with a risk of going through severe withdrawal symptoms.
-For example, the National Library of Medicine states that people who are likely to experience delirium tremens, a severe version of alcohol withdrawal, should seek inpatient care.
+Inpatient detox is actually the safest option for those who are at risk of experiencing severe withdrawal symptoms.
+For example, people who are likely to experience delirium tremens, a severe version of alcohol withdrawal, should seek inpatient care.
 In this instance, medications may be given to sedate the patient for the entirety of their withdrawal syndrome.
 Inpatient detox is the only place this can occur safely and under the supervision of medical professionals.

 Will I Be in a Luxury Inpatient Detox Center?